-- 1 Open System Preferences. - 2 Click the Software Update icon and follow the instructions on the screen. - For more information, search for "Software Update" in Mac Help. - For the latest information about Mac OS X, go to www.apple.com/macosx.
+- 1 Open System Preferences. - 2 Click the Software Update icon and follow the onscreen instructions. - For more information, search for "Software Update" in Mac Help. - For the latest information about Mac OS X, go to www.apple.com/macosx.

 Reinstalling the Software That Came with Your MacBook